Guidelines for Sathya Sai Schools

 Criteria for the establishment of Sathya Sai Schools

 A Sathya Sai School will be established only after a case-by-case approval by the SSSWF and Prasanthi Council.

 When a proposal to establish a new Sathya Sai School is submitted, the SSSWF and Prasanthi Council will appoint a Planning Committee.
 The Planning Committee will include the Director of an ISSE if one has been established in the country of the proposed school, a representative of the Education Trust if one has been established in the country of the proposed school, and the Zone Chairman or the Central Coordinator or the Chairman of the National Council or Coordinating Committee.
 SSSWF and Prasanthi Council may, at its discretion, nominate additional educationists to be included in the Planning Committee

 In conducting a feasibility study, the Planning Committee will take into consideration, among others, the following issues:

 - Reason (or reasons) for establishing a Sathya Sai School

 - Details of any available land, building and amenities, along with state and local requirements for schools in the country

-- A needs assessment study of local conditions, e.g. the number of local schools in the neighbourhood, social, cultural, economic and educational needs of the community and preliminary indications of interest from parents of children
+- A needs assessment study of local conditions, e.g. the number of local schools in the neighborhood, social, cultural, economic and educational needs of the community and preliminary indications of interest from parents of children

-- A five year development plan for the school along with projection of anticipated annual growth in school enrolment and related cash flow projections
+- A five-year development plan for the school along with projection of anticipated annual growth in school enrolment and related cash flow projections

 - A proposal for the establishment of a Board of Governors/ Directors/Management for the school, including its functions and composition